Orbonis/lottery/README.md

 ```

 The start command will start the game using the webpack dev server.
-You can also build with the following command:
+You can also run a production build with the following command:
 `npm run build`

 ### Release Version